 The Bishop’s Administrative Team is the Bishop’s team at synod office charged with the day to day management of the Synod (within the boundaries of the synod constitution and bylaws, the resolutions of the Convention, and the policy and budgetary direction of Synod Council).
 The administrative office is located in Saskatoon.
-The administrative team includes the Bishop, Office manager (full time) Lindsay Tomtene; Executive assistant (part time – currently hiring); and Canada Lutheran editor Anno Bell (part time).
+The administrative team includes the Bishop, Office manager Anna-Marie Skogsrud; Executive assistant Judy Parker; Finance manager Monica Johnson and Canada Lutheran editor Anno Bell (part time).
 The Administrative Team consists of the equivalent of 1.5 full time positions in support of the Bishop as synod CEO.

 Bishop Sid Haugen: [email protected]

 Anna-Marie Skogsrud, Office Manager: [email protected]ksynod.ca